-In, How Wipro Adapted the Toyota Production System to IT Work, Jon Miller highlights several keys to adopting lean thinking: involve everyone, learn and then do, and learn together.
+In, How Wipro Adapted the Toyota Production System to IT Work [the broken link was removed], Jon Miller highlights several keys to adopting lean thinking: involve everyone, learn and then do, and learn together.

 In Wipro’s case they should also take advantage of what is available on lean IT thinking such as: Lean Software Development.

 As I have mentioned before a look at Wipro’s web site does not provide me much confidence in their commitment.
-Read their overview of IT services offered – just the standard language, nothing that provides details on their lean thinking.
+Read their overview of IT services offered [the broken link was removed – I am not at all surprised they didn’t even follow basic web guidelines to avoid breaking urls] – just the standard language, nothing that provides details on their lean thinking.
 The web site of management consulting firms provides a great way to judge what they actually value.
 Maybe you shouldn’t judge a consulting firm by its web site but it seems like a pretty good indicator to me (even small firms can posts thoughts on a blog or a couple articles).

 That could be from any management consultant site doesn’t you think?
 Reading that makes me think of: Management Advice: Which 90% is Crap?

 From my previous post, 15 October 2005 on Wipro and other management consulting web sites: